the7prajwal/sentiment-analysis-BERT-NLTK/ARCHITECTURE.md

 - **Max sequence length:** 128 tokens
 - **Training:** Hugging Face `Trainer`, 2 epochs, batch size 8

-## Why WordNet synonym replacement instead of a true GAN
+## Why WordNet synonym replacement instead of a GAN

-The augmentation step is referred to as "GAN-style" in the app title, but the implementation used is WordNet synonym replacement (via `nltk.corpus.wordnet`): each negative review has one word swapped for a synonym, generating three synthetic variants per original review.
-This is a lightweight, dependency-light way to expand the minority class without needing to train a separate generative adversarial network.
-If a true GAN/VAE-based text augmenter is added later, this doc should be updated to reflect that.
+A GAN-based augmenter was considered early on, but our mentor pointed out that GAN-based text augmentation is a common (and often overused) approach, and suggested exploring an alternative.
+We settled on WordNet synonym replacement (via `nltk.corpus.wordnet`): each negative review has one word swapped for a synonym, generating three synthetic variants per original review.
+This is a lightweight, dependency-light way to expand the minority class without needing to train a separate generative model.

 ## Class imbalance note